syncfusion-content/php-docs/PHP/DigitalGauge/Getting-Started.md

 ---
 layout: post
 title: Getting-Started | PHP | Syncfusion
-description: You can learn here about getting started with Syncfusion PHP Digital Gauge control and more details.
+description: You can learn and clearly understand here about getting started with Syncfusion PHP Digital Gauge control and more details.
 platform: php
 control: Digital Gauge
 documentation: ug